gohsumin/RN-v1/README.md

 #### Credit + Disclaimer
 - _This repo was written by me, using the server code written by the team leader H.A.
 There was no cross-collaboration.
 This repo is far from complete as I've left the team._
-- _All major decisions regarding , including over-arching design decisions, were made by H.A.
-Both the backend and frontend structures changed frequently, and there are multiple fully-functioning past commits with quite different designs and functionalities.
+- _All major decisions regarding our organization, representation, and mission were made by H.A.
+Both the backend and frontend structures changed frequently — therefore I have multiple fully-functioning past commits with quite different designs and functionalities.
 Unfortunately, with the frequent, big changes, this project ended up being less of an opportunity to establish that knowledge (as mentioned above), but rather an opportunity to learn a wide range of frontend logic._
 - _There is a lot more functionality that is currently hidden (due to frequent changes mentioned above)._